angular-schule/website-articles/blog/2018-06-apollo-graphql-code-generator/README.md

 <img src="https://angular-schule.github.io/website-articles/blog/2018-06-apollo-graphql-code-generator/logo-graphql.svg?sanitize=true" width="75%">

 One fundamental problem of a classical REST api is the amount of received data.
-Sometimes we are fetching too much data, so there is data in the response we don't use.
+Sometimes we fetch too much data, so there is data in the response we don't use.
 Or we have the opposite, we do not have enough data with one call, which forces us to call a second resource for more.
 This is called "over-fetching" and "under-fetching".
 In a perfect world, we would have exactly the right resources to serve the right data to our apps.
-In a complex scenario this will lead to a huge and unmaintainable API, because we would have to have to offer our data in various shapes via different endpoints.
+In a complex scenario this will lead to a huge and unmaintainable API.
+We would have to offer our data in various shapes via different endpoints.

-See this RESTful resource, which is explorable [via swagger-ui](https://api.angular.schule/swagger-ui/):
+Discover more about this RESTful resource [here](https://api.angular.schule/swagger-ui/):

 * __https://api.angular.schule/books__

 All right, a lot of books.
-Let's assume we are not interested in the thumbnail nor the subtitle.
+Let's assume we are not interested in the thumbnail or the subtitle.
 But we want to have the authors — but only their names!
 That's tricky!
-How to adjust this?
+How do we adjust this?
 Actually, we haven't implemented such a feature in our RESTful API.
-There is no way
+There isn't a way to do this.

-Soon we would define which objects and which fields of those objects we want to receive.
+Soon we will define which objects and fields we want to receive - in our case books and authors.
-Books and authors in our case.
 And this is basically a GraphQL query in nutshell.
 Take a look at the following api, which is supposed to return some books: